greg-hahn/podcast-player/README.md

 - **Browse:** Click on a podcast to view its episodes.
 - **Play:** Select an episode to start listening.
 - **Queue:** Manage your episode queue and save your progress.
+- **Favorites:** Click the star on a podcast card to add/remove it from your favorites.
+Favorited podcasts appear in the main list when you open the app.

 ## Technologies Used